mvaliolahi/smart-hash/README.md

 For more information visit [hashids.org](https://hashids.org/).

 # Why we should use this library?
+Your client deals with hash id, but each time your app received `id` or `ids` in the request SmartHash will decode it for you.

 - Easy to use!
-- Hidden our database ids from client.
+- Hidden your database ids from client.
 - Automatic encode model id for front-end and decode for back-end (Decode all `id` or `ids` requests from parameters or the body)
 - Does not need to methods like `findByHashid`

 # Installation